bachiraoun/fullrmc/README.md

 fullrmc
 =======
-It's a Reverse Monte Carlo (RMC) python/Cython/C package, especially designed to solve an inverse problem whereby an atomic/molecular model is adjusted until its atoms positions have the greatest consistency with a set of experimental data.
-RMC is probably best known for its applications in condensed matter physics and solid state chemistry. fullrmc is a fully object-oriented package where everything can be overloaded allowing easy development, implementation and maintenance of the code.
+FUndamental Library Language for Reverse Monte Carlo or fullrmc is a molecular/atomic stochastic fitting platform to reverse modeling experimental data. fullrmc is not a standard RMC software but exceeds in its capabilities and functionalities traditional RMC and Metropolis-Hastings algoritm.
+Therefore RMC appellation in fullrmc, is not accurate but it’s retained to respecting the community terminology.
+RMC is probably best known for its applications in condensed matter physics and solid state chemistry.
+RMC is used to solve an inverse problem whereby an atomic model is adjusted until its atoms position have the greatest consistency with a set of experimental data. fullrmc is a python package with its core and calculation modules optimized and compiled in Cython/c. fullrmc’s Engine sub-module is the main module that contains the definition of ‘Engine’ which is the main and only class used to launch the stochastic calculation. fullrmc is a fully object-oriented package where everything can be overloaded allowing easy development, implementation and maintenance of the code.
 It's core sub-package and modules are fully optimized written in cython/C. fullrmc is unique in its approach, among other functionalities:

 1. Atomic and molecular systems are supported.
 2. All types (not limited to cubic) of periodic boundary conditions systems are supported.